Demographics of China: Population density and distribution

-China is the second most populous country in the world and its national population density (137/km^{2}) is very similar to those of countries like Denmark (excluding Greenland) or the Czech Republic.
-However, the overall population density of China contains major regional variations.
+China is the second most populous country in the world and its overall population density is similar to those of countries like Denmark (excluding Greenland) or Ghana.
+However, the country's population density contains major regional variations.
 In 2002, about 94% of the population lived east of the Heihe–Tengchong Line; although this eastern area comprises only 43% of China's total land area, its population density, at roughly 280/km^{2}, is comparable to that of Japan.

 Broadly speaking, the population concentrates east of the Tibetan Plateau and south of the northern steppe.
 The most densely populated areas included the Yangtze River Valley (of which the delta region was the most populous), Sichuan Basin, North China Plain, Pearl River Delta, and the industrial area around the city of Shenyang in the northeast.

 Population is most sparse in the mountainous, desert, and grassland regions of the northwest and southwest.
-In Inner Mongolia Autonomous Region, portions are completely uninhabited, and only a few sections have populations denser than ten people per km^{2}.
+In the Inner Mongolia Autonomous Region, portions are completely uninhabited, and only a few sections have populations denser than ten people per km^{2}.
 The Inner Mongolia, Xinjiang, and Tibet autonomous regions and Qinghai and Gansu comprise 55% of the country's land area but in 1985 contained only 5.7% of its population.